The Surprising Truth About Obsession - And Why You Can’t Stop Thinking About Someone

 What does it mean when you can't stop thinking about a person?

-When you can't stop thinking about a person, it could mean several things.
-You might imagine spending time with them, because you don't know what that could be like, and you envision a beautiful connection that could be.
-Perhaps you want to get to know them more, and you've invested in the potential of a relationship.
-It could be that your intuition is telling you that you could be a good match for each other.
+When you can't stop thinking, can't stop obsessing, and are unable to stop thinking about a person, it could mean several things.
+You're thinking and imagining spending time with them, because you don't know what that could be like, and you envision a beautiful connection that could be.
 Remember that there's a balance between being obsessed with someone and wanting to get to know them more.
-If you find yourself looking at their social media profiles a lot, or trying to determine more about them for hours of the day, that could be the sign that you're developing a fixation on them.
-That's not a good thing.
-If they've started dating someone else, it's important to let them be.
+If you find yourself unable to stop thinking or unable to stop obsessing about someone, that could be the sign that you're developing a fixation on them That's not a good thing.
+If they've started dating someone else or are thinking about a new person that isn't you, it's important to let them be.
 There are nuances to every situation, but it's not good for your mental health to hyperfocus on one individual.
 If you notice yourself obsessing over a person, it's good to use distraction as a tool.
 Your mental health will thank you.

 If you're thinking of someone, does that mean that they're thinking of you too?

 If you intuitively feel a connection with someone, there may be something there.
 Have you ever thought about a person, and right after that, they call or text you?
 There's something to be said for intuition.
-It's not definitive that if you're thinking about a person, then they're thinking about you.
+It's not definitive that if you're thinking about a person and maybe even if you're unable to stop thinking or stop obsessing about that person, then they're thinking about you.
 However, it is possible!
 But thinking that way isn't necessarily helpful.
 If you want to get to know the object of your affection or a crush - you can start a conversation.
 By opening up a dialogue, you can explore what could be a great connection between you two.
 It's not good for your mental health to obsess over whether a person is thinking about you too.
 You will eventually find out the truth.

 How do you know if a person misses you?